jesusherencia/Hints/Dev_Notes.md

 Notes:
 -v & -p can be used more than once within the same command

+## Useful Git commands

+To set config values valuable only in a local repository, use --local instead of --global (local by default) :

+> git config --local user.email "test@test.com"

+> git config --local user.name "name"

+The value should not be empty, if empty value no modification is done.

 ## In Python, in order to run a module(sub-module) from app root folder while using absolute imports in module files, use "-m' option

 > python3 -m <module_path>